singular-gpispace/pfd-parallel/README.md

 ## Configuration options for pfd_parallel

-* Output formats (to be specified in the field pfdconfig.options.outputformat):
+* Output formats (to be specified in the field pfdconfig.options.outputformat as list of strings allowing for multiple output formats):
   * ssi
     binary Singular serialization format (also used internally for serialization, consistent between input and output)
     Note that the ssi format also contains the information about the basering, so if you read it in in Singular, you get both the ring and the answer